It is a chemotherapy drug used to treat breast cancer.

 If you have an allergic reaction to carboplatin, it will likely occur within the first few minutes of your treatment and will probably be the first or second time you have taken the medication.
 Reactions can range from mild to severe, but severe reactions are rare.

-You will be closely monitored so that any reactions can be dealt with immediately.
+You will be closely monitored to deal with any reactions immediately.

 Symptoms of an allergic reaction include: